Miura, Kanagawa: Climate

+Demographics

+Per Japanese census data, the population of Miura peaked in the 1990s and has declined since.

 Economy

 The economy of the city is dominated by commercial fishing, centered on the harbor of Misaki, Japan's 18th most important fishing harbor, and the 2nd for its catch of tuna, which the local mascot of Miura Tunanosuke is named and designed after.
 Misaki is an important fishing harbor, mainly specializing in the processing of tuna.
 The harbor also has a quay which can accommodate sailboats from neighboring marinas.

 Agriculture remains important to the local economy, especially watermelon and daikon.